 Biork

 And the real plus with this little wonder of nature is that they have packaged it in cork.
-Now I know that there is some concern around the over-harvesting of cork (comes from trees – who knew?), but this brand have clearly stated the sustainability of their source.
+Now I know that there is some concern around the over-harvesting of cork (comes from trees – who knew?) but this brand has clearly stated the sustainability of their source.

 So, this little stick of potassium crystal, made in Switzerland, is a great plastic-free alternative.
 And it’s good for you sensitive bunnies out there too.